-In this sixth post addressing issues arising from The Nimrod Review, I consider the relationship between complexity and system failures.
-RAF Nimrod XV230 suffered a mid-air fire shortly after air-to-air refueling whilst on a routine mission over Afghanistan almost 10 years ago on 2 September 2006.
+In this article addressing issues arising from The Nimrod Review, I consider the relationship between complexity and system failures.
+RAF Nimrod XV230 suffered a mid-air fire shortly after air-to-air refuelling whilst on a routine mission over Afghanistan on 2 September 2006.
 This fire led to the loss of the aircraft and the death of all 14 personnel on board.

 The Nimrod Review concluded that an effective safety and airworthiness system (i.e. the fitness of an aircraft to fly) should be based on four key principles.
 One of those principles is ‘simplicity’.

 In a previous article, I discussed the ‘tsunami’ of organisational changes in the Ministry of Defence (MOD) in the years prior to the Nimrod XV230 disaster.
 The product of such continuous organisational change was more and more complexity.
 However, a safe system is generally the opposite; safety usually arises from simplicity.
 The author of The Nimrod Review, The Hon.
 Mr Justice Haddon-Cave, states that simplicity is your friend and complexity is your enemy.
 I was honoured to be quoted in The Nimrod Review for my comment on the complexity of the NASA organisation in relation to the Shuttle incidents: